paketo-buildpacks/adoptium/README.md

-# `gcr.io/paketo-buildpacks/adopt-openjdk`
+# `gcr.io/paketo-buildpacks/adoptium`

-The Paketo AdoptOpenJDK Buildpack is a Cloud Native Buildpack that provides the AdoptOpenJDK implementations of JREs and JDKs.
+The Paketo Adoptium Buildpack is a Cloud Native Buildpack that provides the Adoptium implementations of JREs and JDKs.

 This buildpack is designed to work in collaboration with other buildpacks which request contributions of JREs and JDKs.

+The Paketo Adoptium Buildpack is the successor to the Paketo AdoptOpenJDK Buildpack.
+This change is to keep the Paketo buildpacks in sync with [changes to the upstream project](https://adoptium.net/faq.html#AdoptOpenJDK).

 ## Behavior